Upper Eyelid Surgery

 Recovery after upper blepharoplasty typically involves a short downtime.
 Patients will need to take about a week off from work to rest and recover.
 Expect some swelling and bruising that will build over the first few days, then diminish, and slowly fade over the next 7-10 days.
 Dr. Gino Vissers may prescribe you some eye drops and/or ointment during this time for comfort.

 Sleep on your back during the first 1-2 weeks to help minimise swelling and improve the healing process.
-You may wear glasses the day after your surgery, but wait for 2 weeks before using contacts or exposing yourself to the sun.
+You may wear glasses the day after your surgery, but wait for 2 weeks before using contacts lenses.
 You can exercise again after 2-4 weeks.

 Dr. Gino Vissers will provide detailed post-operative instructions to promote optimal healing and ensure a smooth and comfortable recovery process.